UTS-eResearch/describo-data-service/README.md

 Data can be loaded from a local file or a URL.
 See the section [Data Pack Structure](#data-pack-structure) for the required structure.

-The data will be bulk loaded in lots of 10 but you can change that chunk size if required.
+1. The data will be bulk loaded in lots of 10 but you can change that chunk size if required.
+2. By default, reloading data from a source will first remove all of the data in the store from the last load of that source.
+Consider when the data being loaded changes @id.
+In that case you can end up with multiple copies of the data - the data with the original @id and the data with the new @id.
+This behavious can be disabled by providing the flag `deleteOnReload = false` when loading the data.

 ### from file